 Nicola leads the IP Litigation practice in London.
 Whilst a significant proportion of her work involves the enforcement and licensing of patents, she has also acted on numerous disputes involving trade marks, copyright, designs and breach of confidence.
 In particular, she has experience in dealing with the legal and commercial aspects of matters with a high scientific and technological content.

-Nicola is the Deputy Reporter General of AIPPI International.
+Nicola previously served as the Deputy Reporter General of AIPPI International.
 She is recognised as a key individual in IP litigation by the major UK legal directories.
-Chambers UK 2013 comments that Nicola Dagg is "a noted figure in the patent litigation arena" while Legal 500 2013 notes that Nicola Dagg is "very creative and tenacious".
+Chambers UK 2013 comments that Nicola Dagg is “a noted figure in the patent litigation arena” while Legal 500 2013 notes that Nicola Dagg is “very creative and tenacious”.

 Nicola led the team that was awarded ‘IP Law Firm of the Year’ and ‘Patent Law firm of the Year’ at the 2011 Intellectual Property Magazine Awards and was awarded the “Women in Business Law – Best in Patent” award at the Euromoney Awards 2011.